The Town (2010)

 Claire Keesey: I...
 I'm fine.
 I just have to, you know, go the long way.
 It doesn't matter.

-Doug MacRay: No. Just have to leave with it I guess.
+Doug MacRay: No. Just have to live with it I guess.
 Do you remember what they looked like?

 [after seeing Coughlin die, Doug - still wearing his BPD uniform - hops into one BPD cruiser parked nearby with its engine running.
 He closes the door and drives off.
 He parks in front of Fergie's shop, and enters, caught by a surveillance camera]